Q: What are EZScreen Stencils?

 Q: How long will the stencil last and how many times can it be used?

-A: No. Exposure time may vary too much if it’s cloudy or overcast, therefore, we DO NOT recommend exposing on a cloudy or overcast day as it may filter the UV at different levels.
+A: No. The exposure time may vary too much if it’s cloudy or overcast, therefore, we DO NOT recommend exposing on a cloudy or overcast day as it may filter the UV at different levels.
 Expose EZScreen Stencil in DIRECT SUNLIGHT only.
 You can expose EZScreen Stencil anytime day or night with our exposure light units.

 A: Typically no. EZScreen stencil is intended for one color printing.
 The color separation is a challenge.
 The silkscreen mesh will shift and will not align properly for the next layer of color.
 However, you can achieve simple multi color application that does not require precision registration, such as a heart on an "I heart New York" t-shirt.